uriel1998/agaetr/README.md

 Adding your own or different senders is largely wiring those bits together.
 Examples of how limiting length is done can be seen in the senders for bluesky, mastodon, and pixelfed.

 ## 2. License

 This project is licensed under the Apache License.
 For the full license, see `LICENSE`.
+Senders may have their own licenses.

 ## 3. Prerequisites